Tiger I: Mobility and reliability

 Tiger I tanks needed a high degree of support.
 It required two or sometimes three of the standard German Sd.Kfz.
 9 Famo heavy recovery half-track tractors to tow it.
-Tiger crews often resorted to using another Tiger to tow the damaged vehicle, but this was not recommended as it often caused overheating and engine breakdown.
+However, due to shortages of these recovery vehicles, Tiger crews were often forced to use another Tiger to tow disabled tanks, even though this practice was officially forbidden, as it frequently resulted in rapid mechanical wear and breakdowns, with the typical damage being thrown tracks, damaged sprockets, bent suspension arms, and engine overheating.
 The low-mounted sprocket limited the obstacle clearance height.
 The tracks also had a tendency to override the rear sprocket, resulting in immobilisation.
 If a track overrode and jammed, two Tigers were normally needed to tow the tank.
 The jammed track was also a big problem itself, since due to high tension, it was often impossible to split the track by removing the track pins.
 The track sometimes had to be blown apart with a small explosive charge.

+According to armor researcher Bruce Newsome, Tiger units were usually deployed without their requisite service and support, as Germany's strategic problem was expressed as operational overstretch, which prevented maintenance for days and hundreds of km.
+For instance, on 15 January 1944, sPzAbt 506 complained that it had been operating without maintenance constantly for 14 days and between 250 km and 340 km.

-The average reliability of the Tiger tank in the second half of 1943 was similar to that of the Panther, 36%, compared to the 48% of the Panzer IV and the 65% of the StuG III.
-From May 1944 to March 1945, the reliability of the Tiger tank was comparable to the Panzer IV.
-With an average of 70%, the Tiger's operational availability on the Western Front, was better than 62% of Panthers.
+The average readiness rates of the Tiger tank in the second half of 1943 was similar to that of the Panther, 36%, compared to the 48% of the Panzer IV and the 65% of the StuG III.
+From May 1944 to March 1945, the readiness rates of the Tiger tank was comparable to the Panzer IV.
+With an average of 70%, the Tiger's operational availability on the Western Front was better than that of Panthers, at 62%.
 On the Eastern Front, 65% of Tigers were operationally available, compared to the 71% of Panzer IVs and 65% of Panthers.

+As a factor contributing to the generally lower readiness rates of German armoured units compared with Allied armoured units, German authors have pointed out that German units would appear to hold a higher proportion of unready tanks and to require more time to repair tanks given that they were responsible for almost all repairs, and were unwilling to write-off or return tanks to echelons that might issue them elsewhere.
+Units carried broken tanks in the hope of a lull that never came, while Allied units sent most repairs to higher echelons and were more willing to classify tanks as total losses.